MarcCharmois/Python3.7-azure-eventhub-5.0.0b3/README.md

 mkvirtualenv
 pip install --pre  azure.eventhub

-## features
+## Features
  - events-receiver.py
     to receive events (you will have to set EventPosition to get the latest events)
   - events-listener.py
-    this application use a recursive method that tracks all the events untill the latest, then listen the latest event
+    this application use a recursive method that tracks all the events untill the latest, then listen to the latest event